 Between 2014 and 2017, he turned that same rigour toward underground rave culture — tracking electronic music scenes across London, New York, Berlin, Toronto, and Singapore.
 What appeared on the surface as subculture was, in Philip's framing, a lens into urban policy, sonic identity, collective trance states, and the politics of space.
 Music, for Philip, has never been a backdrop.
 It is a primary site of cultural meaning — one he has studied, lived inside, and translated into images with the precision of a researcher and the instinct of a participant.

-His 2019 feature film Eskape (dir.
+In 2019 he cinematographered feature film Eskape (dir.
 Neary Adeline Hay), shot in Thailand, Cambodia, Indonesia, and France, carried this same commitment to narrative depth into cinema.

-Philip has since built a practice in luxury and fashion, collaborating with Virgil Abloh and Fabien Montique across global luxury houses and celebrities.
+Philip has since built a practice in luxury and fashion, collaborating across global luxury houses and celebrities.
 He brings to this world something the industry rarely encounters: a visual collaborator who does not replicate existing image culture, but interrogates it — drawing on years of fieldwork, cross-cultural fluency, and a determination to surface the narratives that define who we are and where we are going.

-Based in Paris, with a network spanning West Hollywood to the Far East, Philip works with brands and cultural institutions that understand that the most powerful images are never accidental.
+Based in Paris, with a network spanning horizontal and vertical global geographies, Philip works with people, brands, and cultural institutions that understand that the most powerful images are never accidental.
 They are the product of intention, research, and an uncompromising investment in meaning.

 Louis Vuitton, Hermes, YSL, Vogue, Givenchy, Off White, Marni, Uniqlo, Starhub, France24, Amnesty International, Global Fund for Women, Vital Voices, Google Cultural Institute, Last Gang Records, Hyperdub Records, FADER, XLR8R, The Vinyl Factory, I-D Magazine, Vogue, Grazia, Twin Magazine, ICON magazine,